 Is public sector work really so far removed from private sector practices?

 Maybe not – take the Civil Service Fast Stream programme as an example: traditionally, in the course of your training you’d spend time in different areas of public sector work and possibly experience private sector placements as well.
 You could be managing million pound-plus budgets, dealing with complex laws and having to turn reports around quickly, accurately and to deadline, possibly for publication to a very wide audience.

 Private sector organisations are not isolated from the public sector, either; management consultants work with businesses and organisations covering energy and property, telecoms and transport, healthcare and education, in both public and private arenas.

 Still confused about the best option?

-The only right answer as a career choice is the one that suits your circumstances and what motivates you to get out of bed in the morning.
-To gain a sense of what would suit you, browse different companies and opportunities via the TARGETjobs employer hubs.
+The only right answer as a career choice is the one that suits your circumstances and will motivate you to get out of bed in the morning.
+To gain a sense of what would suit you, browse different companies and opportunities on TARGETjobs.